DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/install/offlineInstall_en.md

     1. Execute `helm upgrade`.

-        Before upgrading, it is recommended that you override the `global.imageRegistry` field in bak.yaml to the address of the currently used mirror repository.
+        Before upgrading, it is recommended that you override the `global.imageRegistry` field in bak.yaml to the address of the currently used container registry.

         ```shell
-        export imageRegistry={your mirror repository}
+        export imageRegistry={your container registry}
         ```

         ```shell